 Presenting an Ad as a Page of Content

-Your application presents an ad modelessly by creating a view to host the ad.
+Your app presents an ad modelessly by creating a view to host the ad.
 This view object must follow the following rules:

 The view must be contained in the view hierarchy of a view controller object; this restriction is identical to the behavior required of banner views.